The 400% ROI Autoresponder Copywriting Guide

 Email Open Rates: A Scientific, Step by Step Guide for 2020

 That means you should keep it short and sweet.
-It shouldn’t truncate because it’s too long.
+It shouldn’t be truncated because it’s too long.

 But, what makes a good subject line exactly?
 Let me cover a few different strategies.